erdemahsen/ceng111the3tester/README.md

 1- Download CENG111-THE3 Tester
 2- Put your the3.py file in to "CENG111-THE3 Tester" folder.
 3- Run tester.py
-4- Check failedcases.txt  (if you did not get %100)
+4- Check failedcases.txt
 5- Check optional to test your code with more cases.
 #
 Optional- If you want to try your tester with other cases choose a folder "CasesN(memberK-testnumberL)".
 Copy everything inside of that "CasesN(memberK-testnumberL)" to CENG111-THE3 Tester.
 By doing that you can try your code with bigger trees(partlists) which is something I strongly recommend.
 #
-Note- Default answer.txt, partlist.txt stocklists.txt are set to "Cases1(member10-testnumber10000)"
+Note- Default answer.txt, partlist.txt stocklists.txt are set to "Cases1(member50-testnumber842)"

 # Attention: